Fall 2014 Semester Awards and Presentations - click here to see more photos

 - Have an interest in working in a research laboratory and learning about research science as a career

-- Be majoring in Biology, Chemistry, Biomedical Engineering, or have biomedical interests as a Physicist
+- Be majoring in Biology, Biomedical Engineering, Chemistry, Psychology, or have biomedical interests as a physicist

 On the application there are independent questions that together comprise a personal statement.
-You may want to pre-think and write these so that you come up with your best answer.
-Don't stress out with these questions...just answer them as best as you can.
+Don't stress out with these questions...just be honest and answer them as best as you can.

 The questions are:

 - Have you had any research experience in the past?
 If yes, please describe.

 - What is your eventual career goal (if you know) and why do you want to pursue it?